conde-nast-international/to-markdown/README.md

 # to-markdown

 An HTML to Markdown converter written in JavaScript.
+Forked by CNI for extensibility.

 The API is as follows: